glevyhas/pix-plot/README.md

-# Imageplot
+# PixPlot

-This repository hosts source code that can be used to visualize tens of thousands of images in a two-dimensional projection within which similar images are clustered together.
-The image analysis leverages Tensorflow's Inception bindings, and the visualization layer leverages a custom WebGL viewer.
+This repository contains code that can be used to visualize tens of thousands of images in a two-dimensional projection within which similar images are clustered together.
+The image analysis uses Tensorflow's Inception bindings, and the visualization layer uses a custom WebGL viewer.

 ![App preview](./assets/images/preview.png?raw=true)